 You do this by setting up the next major scene at the end of each chapter.
 While this is more challenging to do with short stories and novels, it can still be pulled off so that each plot point to come is set up at the previous chapter’s end.

 This will likely give you chapters that are not of similar length all the time.
-You could have a novel chapter that spans three pages, followed by a chapter that is thirty pages long.
-As long as you are following and setting up the action of the next scene and trying not to drastically change the chapter length, the reader will not notice that you have slipped into the odd long or short chapter.
+You can have a novel chapter that spans three pages, followed by a chapter that is thirty pages long.
+As long as you are following and setting up the action of the next scene and trying not to drastically change the length of the chapter, the reader will not notice that you have slipped into the odd long or short chapter.

 3. Change in Point of View